FACTOR Canada Claims to Be a Victim of $9.8 Million of Music Industry Funding "Cybertheft"

 "This isn't just about numbers in a bank account — this is about real people, musicians, producers, managers, record labels, crew who work at venues," FACTOR board member Tegan Quin said.
 "The idea that this could affect the ability to fund future projects is deeply unsettling."
 FACTOR helped Tegan and Sara in their early career, and handed out more than $51 million in grants and emergency supports to the English side of the Canadian music industry last year.

-The granting body is asking the court to help it to direct the bank and a customer involved with the transaction to help recover the funds through a primarily document-based process, while both Scotiabank and Campagna are campaigning for a full trial — including a formal discovery process, which would involved the disclosure of all relevant communications.
-A judge will hear arguments about how to proceed on Friday (November 29); meanwhile, the Toronto Police Service is said to be investigating the case, but FACTOR told the Globe and Mail that, as of late Friday (November 22), it had not been assigned an investigator.
+The granting body is asking the court to help it to direct the bank and the customer involved with the transaction to help recover the funds through a primarily document-based process, while both Scotiabank and Campagna are campaigning for a full trial — including a formal discovery process, which would involve the disclosure of all relevant communications.
+A judge will hear arguments about how to proceed on Friday (November 29); meanwhile, the Toronto Police Service is said to be investigating the case, but FACTOR told The Globe and Mail that, as of late Friday (November 22), it had not been assigned an investigator.

 Latest Coverage